w3c/window-management/EXPLAINER.md

   * Do any sites expect open/move coordinates to be local to the current screen?
 * Is there value in supporting windows placements spanning multiple screens?
   * Suggest normative behavior for choosing a target display and clamping?
-* How should `ScreenAdvanced` references behave when screens are disconnected?
+* How should `ScreenDetailed` references behave when screens are disconnected?
   * Does checking `cachedReference in screenDetails.screens` suffice?
-  * Should there be a `ScreenAdvanced.isConnected`?
+  * Should there be a `ScreenDetailed.isConnected`?
 * How can objects in the screens array be consistently ordered?
   * Is sorting by (`left`, `top`) sufficient, even for mirrored screens?